Do You Leave a Gap Between Composite Decking?

 Thermal expansions also cause other problems for your decking.
 The constant shifting may damage the fastening systems, leading to structural failure, high repair costs, and dangerous accidents.

 Another reason why you want to put gaps between boards is to make maintenance easier.
 One of the potential problems of deckings is water pooling.
 Not only can it cause slips and falls, but it can also cause moulds and mildew, especially when paired with debris and dirt.
 Without any deck spacing, your decking is more susceptible to water drainage problems.
 The only reason why you don’t want better drainage is if you have raised or second-floor decking.

-Besides water pooling, it’s also easier to clean decks with board gaps.
+Besides water pooling, it’s also easier to clean decking with board gaps.
 Debris will fall off between the spaces as you sweep.
 As mentioned, dirt and debris contribute to fungi growth and rotting.
 However, you will want to put enough space between the boards so debris won’t get stuck between them.

 The decking boards are not the only part of the deck you want to protect.
 The frame and everything underneath is as crucial as well.
-Like the decking boards, the deck frame will also need air to breathe.
+Like the decking boards, the decking frame will also need air to breathe.
 They also expand and shrink, and they will need proper spacing to have ventilation to allow breathability.
-Besides structural damage, moisture under your deck can also cause moulds and mildew.
+Besides structural damage, moisture under your decking can also cause moulds and mildew.

 However, spacing the boards too far from each other also has a few disadvantages.
-Doing so makes the deck more susceptible to fire.
+Doing so makes the decking more susceptible to fire.
 Wide decking board gaps can also be dangerous, causing trips and slips.